 A properly maintained security and life safety system by a third party accredited company such as Diamond, provides the following benefits:

 Monitored alarms connect to an Alarm Receiving Centre, or “ARC”, via a telephone line, and provide a higher level of security.
-Systems signal via either a digital communicator, or a more advanced signalling device (often referred to as “Redcare” or “Dualcom” monitoring) which alerts the ARC even in the event of a phone line being cut, providing optimal protection.
-Monitoring is most common for intruder detection and alarm systems, but is becoming more present for fire alarms and CCTV systems.
-Diamond offer all types of monitoring and partner with Yeoman Alarm Receiving Centre, who are themselves NSI Gold accredited.
+Monitoring is most common for intruder detection and alarm systems, but is also possible for fire alarms and CCTV systems.
+Diamond offer all types of monitoring and partner with an NSI Gold accredited ARC.

-There are a range of options for alarm monitoring – in broad terms providing either keyholder response or police response.
-The alarm system signals an activation alert through to the ARC who depending on the type of monitoring, either contact the nominated keyholders, or request attendance from the police.
+There are a range of options for alarm monitoring – in broad terms providing either keyholder response or police/fire and rescue service and keyholder response.
+The alarm system signals an activation alert through to the ARC who depending on the type of monitoring, either contact the nominated keyholders, or request attendance from the police/ fire and rescue service.

 It is important to minimise unnecessary “policed” call-outs as after three false alerts in a rolling twelve-month period, you will be struck off the police response register.
 Response can only be re-instated when you have upgraded your system to the latest standard.
 This can be costly, but it can be avoided by staff training on system setting and unsetting, and regular system maintenance by “competent persons”, such as an NSI Gold company like Diamond.

-Yes – a Redcare Secure Solo or Dualcom DigiAir unit is a cost-effective signalling device that is designed for use where there is no landline but a good GPRS signal is present.
+Yes – there are cost-effective signalling devices that are designed for use where there is no landline but a good GPRS signal is present.
 Diamond can arrange to survey your premises to establish if this is an option for you.

 Yes, Diamond can provide maintenance to all system types, including those installed by others.